 Dropped or Forgotten Objects.
-Always focus on students as they approach the bus, and watch for any who disappear from sight.
+Always focus on students as they approach the bus and watch for any who disappear from sight.

 Students may drop an object near the bus during loading and unloading.
-Stopping to pick up the object, or returning to pick up the object, may cause the student to disappear from the driver's sight at a very dangerous moment.
+Stopping to pick up the object, or returning to pick up the object may cause the student to disappear from the driver's sight at a very dangerous moment.

-Students should be told to leave any dropped object where it is, and to move to a point of safety out of the danger zones, and then attempt to get the driver's attention to retrieve the object.
+Students should be told to leave any dropped object and move to a point of safety out of the danger zones and attempt to get the driver's attention to retrieve the object.

 Handrail Hang-ups.
-Students have been injured or killed when clothing, accessories or even parts of their body get caught in the handrail or door as they exit the bus.
-You should closely observe all students exiting the bus to confirm that they are in a safe location at least 15 feet away from the bus prior to moving the bus.
+Students have been injured or killed when clothing, accessories, or even parts of their body get caught in the handrail or door as they exited the bus.
+You should closely observe all students exiting the bus to confirm that they are in a safe location prior to moving the bus.